CDCgov/prime-reportstream/frontend-react/docs/rs-error-boundary-and-suspense.md

 Steps to use:

 - [Wrap your components](#helper-functions)
-- Call the network (this will activate the suspense)
+- Make a network request (this will activate the suspense)
 - Throw an error if your call fails (handled by our fetch system)

 ## Helper functions